jalletto/pongo/part2/readme.md

 - Collision
     Refactor!
 Bodies
-    What happens when the ball reaches
+    What happens when the ball reaches the paddles.

 - Refactor!
 Players
     - Players could be paddles, but then why would paddles have a score etc. Let's create a player2 and a paddle